Hganavak/archive/_workshops/latex.md

 - Prevalence in academic literature
 - Working with large documents
 - Creating professional looking documents!
-    - Equations easily in the various math modes
+    - Equations can be created easily in the math mode
     - Tables, graphs and figures using `TikZ`, `PGF-Plots` vector graphics
     - Can even automatically populate graphs and figures using your existing research data (e.g. with `csv` files)
     - Working with non-Latin scripts (Arabic, Sanskrit etc.)